fabiofortkamp/secondlaw/README.md

 * Some git aliases (type `alias` to see what's defined)
 * PDF mode for latexmkrc (later I may develop on this)
-* The `EDITOR` variable points to Emacs (or Atom, if Emacs is not available).
+* The `EDITOR` variable points to Visual Studio Code (or Emacs, if that is not available).
 The `e` alias is set up to the available editor.

 ### Terminal in Windows